-The Bourne Academy therefore intends that:
+The Bourne Academy, therefore, intends that:

-• Each Area of Learning includes, within its policy, the means by which it will meet the needs of students with SEND within its subject area(s)
+- Each Area of Learning includes, within its policy, the means by which it will meet the needs of students with SEND within its subject area(s) - Subject teachers with the advice and guidance of the Special Needs Co-ordinator's, will have responsibility for students with SEND - All staff are kept up to date with students specific needs and difficulties, via, staff briefing, SEND Update emails, SEND and EHC Plans, and Provision Map. - All staff will be involved in the development and implementation of the SEND policy

-- Subject teachers with the advice and guidance of the Special Needs Co-ordinator's, will have responsibility for students with SEND - All staff are kept up to date with students specific needs and difficulties, via staff briefing, SEND Update emails, SEND Plans, and the Inclusion Register - All staff will be involved in the development and implementation of the SEND policy during its consultation period - This policy is a working document that will be reviewed annually and used closely with all other policies within the school, in particular the Behaviour, Anti-bullying, Rewards and Sanctions, Attendance, Equal Opportunities and subject specific policies
+• This policy is a working document that will be reviewed annually and used closely with all other policies within the school, in particular the Behaviour, Anti-bullying, Rewards and Sanctions, Attendance, Equal Opportunities and subject specific policies

-Whilst many factors contribute to the range of difficulties experienced by some children, we believe that much can be done to overcome them by parents/carers, teachers and students working together.
+Whilst many factors contribute to the range of difficulties experienced by some children, we believe that much can be done to overcome them by parents/carers, teachers, external professionals and students working together.

-DEFINITION OF SPECIAL EDUCATIONAL NEEDS
+DEFINITION OF SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)